 - information about the proposed Indigenous Engagement Strategy

-After the NAIF Board has undertaken the strategic assessment, NAIF will provide feedback.
-The NAIF Board’s deliberations in respect to enquiry information, information regarding a proponent’s proposals, applications, expressions of interest or strategic assessments are confidential.
+After NAIF has undertaken the strategic assessment, NAIF will provide feedback.
+The deliberations by NAIF in respect to enquiry information, information regarding a proponent’s proposals, applications, expressions of interest or strategic assessments are confidential.

 - Due Diligence

 Detailed due diligence can commence once the Board has completed its Strategic Assessment, and has decided that NAIF will continue investigating the project.
 The proponent must submit and Investment Proposal in the format of a comprehensive information memorandum which includes but is not limited to: